clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 can can call destructor explicilty by using GC.Collect();

+## **What is Garbage Collection in .NET Framework?**

+###### Garbage Collector is nothing but a feature provided by CLR that helps us clean or destroy unused managed objects.
+Cleaning or destroying those unused managed objects basically reclaims the memory.

+##### **What are Generations?**

+Generations are nothing but will define how long the objects stay in the memory

+your class should implement the IDisposable interface and provide the implementation for the Dispose method.
+Within the Dispose method, you need to write the clean-up code for unmanaged objects, and in the end, you need to call GC.SuppressFinalize(true) method by passing true as the input value.
+This method suppresses any kind of destructor and just goes and cleans up the objects.

 ## **Generalization and Specialization**

 In specialization, the parent was existing and the child was defined later.
 In generalization, the child class was existing then we define the base class.
 So, specialization is a top-down approach and generalization is a bottom-up approach.